Kamosabe/streamqueue/RabbitMQ/3-amqp-model.md

 	String queueName = "nameOfQueue";
 	channel.basicConsume(queueName, true, consumer);

-To receive a single message from the queue the consumer then call `consumer.nextDelivery()`.
+To receive a single message from the queue the consumer then calls `consumer.nextDelivery()`.
 To constantly listen for new messages you should wrap the call into an infinite loop:

 	while(true) {
 		QueueingConsumer.Delivery delivery = consumer.nextDelivery();